GiorgioMartino/docker-faas/Report.md

 The code written to implement the services is not complex, and FastAPI in well documented.

-Building a docker image requires little knowledge of the Docker ecosystem but is far from impossible, even more because it's a single image container.
+Building a docker image requires little knowledge of the Docker ecosystem but is far from impossible, even more because this was a single image container.

 Setting up a faasd environment in not too hard either, but some problems were encountered.
 First of all the documentation in very tiny, and having it up and running on a server is probably easier.
-Due to some internal conflicts with docker, **multipass** is required (utility from Canonical).
+Due to some internal conflicts with docker, **multipass** has to be used (utility from Canonical).

 Multipass will create a VM containing a faasd instance starting from a YAML configuration file.
-Then the user is required to log into the VM, save the password in order to run CLI commands from the faas-cli from the host OS.
+Then the user is required to log into the VM, save the password in order to run CLI commands from the faas-cli utility inside the host OS.

 Finally, one or more functions can be created, and through another YAML configuration file we can specify each function's image name, and a base-url for all of them.